Microsoft-Web/DEMO-Windows-Azure-Active-Directory/Demo.md

 	_Signing in using one of the organization's user account_

-1. Show that you are loggued as the organization's user.
+1. Show that you are logged as the organization's user.

 	![Showing that you are logged as the organization's user](images/showing-the-organization-user-logged.png?raw=true "Showing that you are logged as the organization's user")

 	_Showing that you are logged as the organization's user_

-1. Close the browser
+1. Close the browser.

 <a name="segment2" />
 ### Running the organization's GeekQuiz ###